Course

 The three major perioperative steps include:

-3. Verification of procedure before the patient heads to recovery (4)
+- Verification of procedure before the patient heads to Recovery

 Case Study

-Two gentleman are playing at the local tennis club, showing off for some ladies sitting near the court.
-After they hit the showers, they both complain of pain in their shoulder, which they assume is because of some of the weird shots they were making.
+Two men are playing at the local tennis club, showing off for others sitting near the court.
+After they make it to the showers, they both complain of pain in their shoulder, which they assume is due to the strenuous tennis maneuvers.
 After seeing an orthopedic surgeon, they are both told they need to have a shoulder arthroscopy to fix the issue.

 Self Quiz